-Building Assessment Values reflect 100% of typical depreciated replacement costs for the 2017 base year.
+Building Assessment Values reflect 100% of typical depreciated replacement costs for 2018.
 These values are determined by applying the guidelines of a building assessment manual based on northern costs.
 These guidelines are regulated by the Territorial Government.
 Factors affecting building assessment values include size, type of structure, quality of materials and depreciation.
 Building assessment values include fixed structures such as residences and garages and do not include items such as home furnishings, fences, driveways, and landscaping.